PlainsightPro/Vision-Playbook/People Ops/Working @ Plainsight/Your Renumeration Package/🌴 Holidays & Illness.md

 ## 🌞 Enjoy Your Time Off!

 Take full advantage of your holidays, relax, and come back with great memories to share!

+# 🤒 What to Do When You're ill

+If you fall ill, here are the steps to follow:

+- **Log your illness in the [People Platform](https://selfservice.officient.io/) as soon as possible.
+- **Notify the admin team by sending an email to hr@plainsight.pro.
+- **Contact your client** early in the morning to inform them of your situation.
+- (**Upload a doctor's certificate** to the People Platform within **2 days**.)

+By following these steps, we can ensure smooth communication and that your illness is properly recorded. 🤧🤗